- Congregational Learning

 Rabbi Julius Silberfeld became the rabbi of Temple B'nai Abraham in 1902.
 Retaining the Orthodox ritual, which had been followed from 1853, he edited a new prayer book, adding English translations.
 In 1939, Rabbi Silberfeld retired and was succeeded by Dr. Joachim Prinz, who modernized the ritual and introduced his own prayer book.

 In 1973, the congregation moved into its newly-built home in Livingston.
 Dr. Prinz retired in 1976, and Rabbi Barry Friedman, who came to the Temple in 1968 as Associate Rabbi, became Senior Rabbi in 1977.
-Rabbi Friedman introduced further innovations in the services and wrote and edited our prayer book Siddur Or Chadash.
+Rabbi Friedman introduced further innovations in the services and wrote and edited the prayer book Siddur Or Chadash.
 He retired in 1999, having served the congregation as rabbi for thirty-one years.
-In 1999 Rabbi Clifford Kulwin became the synagogue’s fourth religious leader in 98 years.
+In 1999, Rabbi Clifford Kulwin became the synagogue’s fourth religious leader in 98 years.

 For much of the 20th Century, Temple B'nai Abraham identified itself as a traditional progressive congregation, independent of the organized synagogue movements.
 Now one of the largest Jewish congregational families in New Jerseyand growing, it carries that description into a new century with respect for tradition, relevance to time and place, creativity, musicality and a commitment to providing a focal point for living and learning Jewishly.